Top 10 Current Guitarists

 Constantly able to adapt and change his sound, yet always sounds amazing.

-Jack White John Anthony "Jack" White is an American singer and songwriter.
-He is best known as the lead singer and guitarist of the duo The White Stripes, but has also had success in other bands and as a solo artist.
+John Anthony "Jack" White is an American singer and songwriter.
+He is best known as the lead singer and guitarist of the duo The White Stripes.
+He has also achieved success with other bands, including The Raconteurs and The Dead Weather, as well as in his solo career.

 He has that bluesy sound that Led Zep and Hendrix could create.

-Mark Tremonti Mark Thomas Tremonti is an American musician, singer and songwriter, best known as the lead guitarist of the rock bands Creed and Alter Bridge.
+Mark Thomas Tremonti is an American musician, singer, and songwriter, best known as the lead guitarist of the rock bands Creed and Alter Bridge.
+He is also the founder of the band Tremonti.
+Tremonti has won a Grammy Award and is regarded as one of the leading guitarists in modern rock.

 Matt Bellamy above Mark Tremonti?
 What a joke.
 Just take a look at this man's riffs and his unique style of soloing, not to mention his fingerstyle skills.
 His way of soloing is so unique.
 Mark should be in at least the top 3 along with Synyster Gates.